Skip to Content

 Some life insurances include trauma cover that can be claimed for certain critical illnesses, so it’s worth investigating if this is offered by your provider.

-Factors that affect premiums
+Factors that affect life insurance premiums

 You should be aware of several factors that influence the cost of your life insurance premiums: